 '''

+connection at the cost of some memory.
+There is no flushing implemented

 so this setting as to be reserved to high traffic suricata.

 pipelining:

 enabled: yes ## set enable to yes to enable query pipelining

-#

 batch-size: 10 ## number of entry to keep in buffer

-#
+Include top level metadata.
+Default yes.

+#metadata: no

 types:

 - alert:

 payload: yes

 enable dumping payload in Base64

-payload-buffer-size: 4kb # max size of payload buffer to output in eve-log
+payload-buffer-size: 4kb # max size of payload buffer to output in eve-

+-1og

-payload-printable: yes # enable dumping payload in printable (lossy)
+payload-printable: yes # enable dumping payload in printable (lossy).

-- format
+→ format

+enable dumping of packet (without stream

 packet: yes

-enable dumping of packet (without stream

-\hookrightarrow segments)
+⇒segments)

-http: yes
+http-body: yes

-enable dumping of http fields
+enable dumping of http body in Base64

-tls: yes

-enable dumping of tls fields

-ssh: ves

-enable dumping of ssh fields

-smtp: yes

-enable dumping of smtp fields
+http-body-printable: yes # enable dumping of http body in printable

+\hookrightarrow format

 Enable the logging of tagged packets for rules using the

 "tag" keyword.

 tagged-packets: yes

+Configure the metadata to be logged along with an

+alert.
+The following shows the default configuration

+which is used if this field is not provided or simply

+set to a truthful value.
+Setting of this section is only

+required if you wish to enable/disable specific fields.

+#metadata:

+Include the decoded application layer (ie. http, dns)

+app-layer: true

+Log the the current state of the flow record.

+flow: true

+rule:

+Log the metadata field from the rule in a structured

+format.

+metadata: true

+Log the raw rule text.

+raw: false

 HTTP X-Forwarded-For support by adding an extra field or overwriting

 the source or destination IP address (depending on flow direction)

 with the one reported in the X-Forwarded-For HTTP header.
 This is

 helpful when reviewing alerts for traffic that is being reverse

 or forward proxied.

 xff:

 enabled: no

 Two operation modes are available, "extra-data" and "overwrite".

 mode: extra-data

 Two proxy deployments are supported, "reverse" and "forward".
 In

 a "reverse" deployment the IP address used is the last one, in a

-"forward" deployment the first IP address is used.

-deployment: reverse

-Header name where the actual IP address will be reported, if more

-than one IP address is present, the last IP address will be the

-one taken into consideration.

-header: X-Forwarded-For

-- http:

-extended: yes

-enable this for extended logging information

-custom allows additional http fields to be included in eve-log

-the example below adds three additional fields when uncommented

-#custom: [Accept-Encoding, Accept-Language, Authorization]

-- dns:

-control logging of queries and answers

-default yes, no to disable

-enable logging of DNS queries

-query: yes

-answer: ves

-enable logging of DNS answers

-control which RR types are logged

-all enabled if custom not specified

-#custom: [a, aaaa, cname, mx, ns, ptr, txt]

-- tls:

-extended: yes # enable this for extended logging information

-custom allows to control which tls fields that are included

-in eve-log

-#custom: [subject, issuer, fingerprint, sni, version, not_before, not_after,
+'''